mahmoud/sedimental/entries/simple_statistics_for_systems.md

 applications.
 If a developer were to look at our internal frameworks, they would find hundreds of critical paths that have been instrumented to generate streams of measurements: function execution times, request lengths, and response codes, for instance.
-We discuss more about our methods of instrumentation below.

-For now, we assume these data collection streams in place and focus on numerical measurements like durations.
+We discuss more about instrumentation below, but for now we assume these data collection streams are in place and focus on numerical measurements like durations.
 The correct starting point minimizes bias.
 We assume the least, treating our measurements as values of random variables.
 So opens the wide world of descriptive statistics, a whole area devoted to describing the behavior of randomness.
 While this may sound obvious, remember that much of statistics is dedicated to modeling and inferring future outcomes.
 Knowing that "descriptive" statistics is the technical opposite of "inferential" statistics drastically narrows down future searches.

-Collecting data is all about balance.
+Collecting measurements is all about balance.
 Too little data and you might as well have not bothered, in the best case.
 Worst case, you make an uninformed decision that takes your service down with it.
 Then again, too much data can also result in downtime, and even if you keep an eye on memory consumption, you need to consider the resources required to through excess data.
 "Big data" looms large, but it is not a necessary step toward understanding big systems.
 We want dense, balanced data.

 So what tools does the engineer have for balanced collection?
 When it comes to metadata, there is never a shortage of volume, dimensions, or techniques.
-That said, the fundamentals will carry you quite far, so let's start covering the groundwork with familiar territory.
+To avoid getting lost, we focus on descriptive summary statistics that can be collected with minimal overhead.
+Now that we know the direction, let's start out from familiar territory.

-# Harnessing momentum
+# Moments of truth
 <!-- moment of truth. moment of inertia. spur of the moment. -->

-The concept of statistical moments may sound advanced, unfamiliar, or even a little fun (#statsmoments), but virtually everyone uses them, including you.
-After all, by age 10 most students can compute an arithmetic mean, otherwise known as the average.
-Our everyday average is what's known as the first statistical moment.
-The mean is nice to calculate and can be quite englightening, but there's a reason this post doesn't end here.
+The concept of a statistical moment may not sound familiar, but virtually everyone uses them, including you.
+By age 10, most students can compute an average, otherwise known as the arithmetic mean.
+Our everyday mean is known to the informed few as the first statistical moment.
+The mean is nice to calculate and can be quite enlightening, but there's a reason this post doesn't end here.

 The mean is just one of four statistical moments.
-There are four moments in all, yielding four measures, each representing a progression that adds to the data description:
+There are four moments in all, yielding four measures, each representing a progression that adds up to a standard data description:

 1. Mean - The central tendency of the data
 2. Variance - The tightness of the grouping around the mean